 To prevent osteoporosis or reduced bone loss, older adults are advised to get adequate amounts of calcium and vitamin D, as explained by the Mayo Clinic.
 Collagen may soon be added to that list, as research suggests it may have the benefit of improving bone mineral density.

 For example, in a study of 102 postmenopausal people, half received 5 grams of collagen peptides and half received a placebo, per the January 2018 research in Nutrients.
-After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the subjects taking collagen.
+After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the people taking collagen.
 The same was not seen in the people taking a placebo.

 While arthritis can occur because of many factors, the deterioration of cartilage is a key indicator of the condition, according to the Mayo Clinic.

-For three months, twenty people with knee osteoarthritis were given acetaminophen and type II collagen while another group was given just acetaminophen, per the June 2016 study in the Eurasian Journal of Medicine.
+For three months, 20 people with knee osteoarthritis were given acetaminophen and type II collagen while another group was given just acetaminophen, per the June 2016 study in the Eurasian Journal of Medicine.
 The group taking type II collagen reported less joint pain and improved function over the group who were not given the collagen.

-4. It's Been Associated With Improved Muscle Strength
+4. It's Associated With Stronger Muscles

 Collagen is found in muscles, tendons, ligaments, organs, blood vessels and skin, so it's pretty important, according to the Cleveland Clinic.